sympy/sympy/doc/src/modules/matrices/random.rst

    (with respect to the groups Haar measure).
    So the sampling procedures may be used to produce educational or academic problems but do not generate proper pre-defined distribution.
+   These matrices can be useful for testing algorithms

 There are three different types of matrix generators: